bdantas/gather-libs/README.md

 $ ./pack
 ```

-If sometime in the future you want to use `nano.run` on a different target system, just copy `nano.run` to the target system then do this:
+If sometime in the future you want to use `nano.run` on a different target system, just copy `nano.run` to the new target system then do this:
 ```
 $ ./nano.run unpack
 $ cd nano